Kong/kong/README.md

 ```

 However, the integration and plugins tests will spawn a Kong instance and
 perform their tests against it.
-As so, consult/edit the `spec/kong_tests.conf`
+As per your requirement, consult/edit the `spec/kong_tests.conf`
 configuration file to make your test instance point to your Postgres/Cassandra
 servers, depending on your needs.